taksqth/taksqth.github.io/_posts/yyyy-mm-dd-stacktables.md

 with this stacking technique we don't run into problems when the attributes from different tables don't match in detail.

-[^clickid] In most cases the first key people come up with when trying to JOIN the data isn't even the click id, but the url parameters from the analytics vendor of choice.
+[^1] In most cases the first key people come up with when trying to JOIN the data isn't even the click id, but the url parameters from the analytics vendor of choice.
 Those are not created automatically by the advertising vendor server, but instead configured either manually or with rules by the agency that